|Walking the seaweed labyrinth on the Iona|

 About 15 years ago, just when I was beginning this new growth in my spirituality, walking a labyrinth appealed to me.
 A good friend drove me to a grassy one built on the back acreage of a retreat center, explained it to me, and invited me to enter in.
 That first step into its winding circle was also my initial step into my next phase of spiritual growth.

-Based on the form of a circle and the spiral, the labyrinth is an ancient and powerful symbol of wholeness and transformation.
+Based on the form of a circle and the spiral, this practice is an ancient and powerful symbol of wholeness and transformation.
 It is found in cultures throughout the world and has been added to many retreat centers as a form of walking prayer.
-Some of the earliest labyrinths were found in Greece dating back to 2500-2000 BC.
+Some of the earliest ones were found in Greece dating back to 2500-2000 BC.

 The labyrinth is not a maze.
 Mazes have many paths and dead ends and they evoke a very different feeling than when we walk a labyrinth.
 A labyrinth is a unicursal with only one path in and the same path out.